 AMP’s report found that while no group or demographic is immune from financial stress, single parent families getting by on one income while juggling childcare and work responsibilities continue to be most at risk, with one in three suffering from financial stress.
 Sometimes, all it takes is sitting down with someone you know and trust to help you set your financial goals, get you back on track and hold you accountable.
 Enter: an accountability buddy.
 Your accountability buddy might be in a similar financial situation as you, or perhaps they’ve come out the other side and want to cheer you on.
 Whoever it is, having someone there to talk and navigate you through your financial stresses can make all the difference to your financial wellness.

-6. Seek out an independent financial advisor
+6. Seek out a financial advisor

 When it comes to money matters, no one is more adept at solving problems than a financial advisor.
 It’s their job to help you navigate the rocky terrain of financial stress, while also helping you find a plan and set goals that work for you.
-There’s no shame in seeking help, so reach out to an independent financial advisor that has your best interest at heart and get professional help so you can go from financial stressed to financially secure once and for all.
+There’s no shame in seeking help, so reach out to a financial advisor that has your best interest at heart and get professional help so you can go from financial stressed to financially secure once and for all.

 You may also like